DataHerb/dataherb-flora/README.md

 Simply create a `yml` file in the `flora` folder to link to your dataset repository.
 Your dataset repository should have a `.dataherb` folder and a `metadata.yml` file in it.

-The indexing part will be automatically done by [GitHub Actions](https://github.com/DataHerb/dataherb-flora/actions).
+The indexing part will be done by [GitHub Actions](https://github.com/DataHerb/dataherb-flora/actions).

 ## How is Everything Connected